BoMarconiHenriksen/bobRossByCollegeImpossible/README.md

 How many messages was written after 05:00 ?

 ## How to run the project?
-1. clone the project
+1. Clone the project
-2. cd into the directory of the project
+2. Cd into the directory of the project
-3. to run the project you need to paste this link as a parameter https://raw.githubusercontent.com/HawkDon/Python_Assignment1/master/BobRoss.txt
+3. To run the project you need to paste the url to the dataset as a parameter https://raw.githubusercontent.com/HawkDon/Python_Assignment1/master/BobRoss.txt
-4. example of how to run the project
+4. Example of how to run the project
 python get_bob_ross.py [<url_to_dataset>]
   or
   python get_bob_ross.py [<url_to_dataset>] [<file_name>]